NAKAZUKA/hi_peter/README.md

     pip install -r requirements.txt
     ```

-   Ensure that you have Python version 3.9 or higher installed to work with this project.
+   Make sure that you have Python version 3.9 installed to work with this project.

 ## Running the Application